PATELLA FRACTURE

 Patella Fracture Treatment

-• Medicines can relieve pain or prevent bacterial infection.
+- Medicines can relieve pain or prevent bacterial infection.
 Your child may also need a Td vaccine, a booster shot that prevents tetanus.
-The child may require the Td vaccine if the bone breaks through the skin.
+The child may require the Tdap vaccine if the bone breaks through the skin.

-• Surgery may be necessary to relocate the broken pieces into their correct positions.
+- Surgery often necessitates the relocation of the broken pieces into their correct positions.
 Surgeons often require wires, screws, pins, or bands to hold the pieces.
-Also, surgery might be essential to remove a part or the entire kneecap.
+Also, surgery might need to remove a part or the entire kneecap.

 Surgical Procedures for a Patella Fracture